YuriLopesM/zekrom/README.md

 - [ ] Fix some errors made in modeling, improve overall database

 **FRONTEND**
+- [ ] Stop using mock in Frontend and remove all Fake Data
+- [ ] Refactor hooks and everything that I created to behavior like an API
 - [ ] Use a loader to SVG Icons instead of creating a component for each SVG
 - [ ] Create a general Table Component, like the HourTable but for all use cases
 - [ ] Improve overall imports, use Path Aliases